Department of Labor Logo United States Department of Labor

 Job Outlook

-Overall employment of information clerks is projected to show little or no change from 2021 to 2031.
+Overall employment of information clerks is projected to decline 1 percent from 2023 to 2033.

-Despite limited employment growth, about 173,100 openings for information clerks are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 156,200 openings for information clerks are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 State & Area Data